-- 1. administer sacerdotal functions, such as, but not limited to, performing marriage and funeral services, dedicating infants, baptizing, and serving holy communion - (The sacerdotal functions performed will often vary depending on the tenets and practices of the denomination or church to which the minister relates.) - 2. conduct religious worship as part of the minister's regular duties - 3. have management responsibility in the control, conduct, or maintenance of a church or religious denomination - 4. be considered a religious leader by a church or religious denomination
+1. administer sacerdotal functions, such as, but not limited to, performing marriage and funeral services, dedicating infants, baptizing, and serving holy communion

+(The sacerdotal functions performed will often vary depending on the tenets and practices of the denomination or church to which the minister relates.)

+- 3. have management responsibility in the control, conduct, or maintenance of a church or religious denomination - be considered a religious leader by a church or religious denomination